kleijnweb/swagger-bundle/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/kleijnweb/swagger-bundle/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/kleijnweb/swagger-bundle/?branch=master)
 [![Latest Stable Version](https://poser.pugx.org/kleijnweb/swagger-bundle/v/stable)](https://packagist.org/packages/kleijnweb/swagger-bundle)

-__NOTE:__ You are looking at the documentation for the upcoming 3.0 release.

 Invert your workflow (contract first) using Swagger specs and set up a Symfony REST app with minimal config.

-Aimed to be lightweight, this bundle does not depend on FOSRestBundle or Twig (except for dev purposes).
+Aimed to be lightweight, this bundle does not depend on FOSRestBundle or Twig.

+## Important Notes
+ * You are looking at the documentation for the upcoming 3.0 release.
-*SwaggerBundle only supports json in- and output, and only YAML Swagger defintions.*
+ * SwaggerBundle only supports json in- and output, and only YAML Swagger defintions
+ * This bundle is currently actively maintained.

-Go to the [release page](https://github.com/kleijnweb/swagger-bundle/releases) to find details about the latest release.
+ * Go to the [release page](https://github.com/kleijnweb/swagger-bundle/releases) to find details about the latest release.

-__This bundle is currently actively maintained.__

 For a pretty complete example, see [swagger-bundle-example](https://github.com/kleijnweb/swagger-bundle-example).